dpc-sdp/ripple/docs/content/design-system/5.components/file.md

 ### When and how to use

-- Use on any page type
+- Use on any page type.
-- Include in page content areas only
+- Include in page content areas only.
-- Add an optional description
+- Add an optional description.
-- Add optional updated data if it’s relevant to users
+- Add optional updated data if it’s relevant to users.
-- Always include metadata
+- Always include metadata.

 ### When and how not to use

-- Do not use with a non-descript file name.
+- Don’t use with a non-descriptive file name.

 ---